 Students coming from GIX Academic Network institutions (École Polytechnique Fédérale De Lausanne, The Hong Kong University of Science and Technology, Indian Institute of Science, Korea Advanced Institute of Science & Technology, National Taiwan University, Technion – Israel Institute of Technology, Tecnológico de Monterrey, and University of British Columbia) are eligible for an additional fellowship.
-Learn more about the fellowship and how to apply here.
+Email us if you have questions or to learn more about the fellowship.

 Graduate Funding Information Service

 The Graduate Funding Information Service (GFIS) assists UW graduate students in their search for funding opportunities for graduate school-related expenses.
 GFIS representatives host workshops, post funding announcements and meet one-on-one with students.

 Some employers will cover all or part of the cost of a professional education.
 Check with your employer to see if such a program is available.

 Frequently Asked Questions